 - Before this, the Mage just let out some incoherent mumbling which then cuts to a clip of kids watching the French dub of Muzzy in Gondoland.

-- Among the features of Virtual Hydlide is a random world generator which can produce over 40 billion possible combinations.Nerd: That's a "Billion" with a "B", as in "Bullshit!"
+- Among the features of Virtual Hydlide is a random world generator that can produce over 40 billion possible combinations.Nerd: That's "Billion" with a "B", as in "Bullshit!"